CUMBERLAND FIRE ~ 1833

 Speed Of The Runaway

-Train Ran From Sand Patch Tunnel to Roddy's Curve, a Distance of Twelve Miles, In Seven Minutes. ~ Funerals of Victims
+Train Ran From Sand Patch Tunnel to Roddy's Curve, a Distance of Twelve Miles, In Seven Minutes. ~ Funerals of Victims.

 The body of Brakeman William S. Small, the last of the train crew who lost their lives in the wreck that followed the runaway of the B. & O. freight train on the Sand Patch grade last week, was recovered from the debris yesterday afternoon.
 The body was so badly mutilated that identification was almost impossible.
 It was brought here to the undertaking establishment of Louis Stein.
 Although all the dead of the train crew have now been recovered, it is believed that there are bodies of tramps in the wreckage and efforts are being made to find those.